Click here to view a printable PDF of our Pancreas Cancer Screening Program brochure.

 Clinical Research and Education

 As part of the Center’s mission to improve patient care and remain on the cutting edge of technology, our physicians are continually involved in clinical research and education.
-All procedures, however, are performed only by the attending interventional gastroenterologist, without trainee involvement.
-Our interventional gastroenterologist, Dr. Jason Rogart, is often among the first to trial new equipment before or right after it becomes commercially available, and he has published numerous studies in the most prestigious medical journals in gastroenterology and surgery, as well as published numerous book chapters.
+All procedures, however, are performed only by the attending interventional gastroenterologist or surgeon, without trainee involvement.
+Our interventional gastroenterologist, Dr. Jason Rogart, and hepato-pancreato-biliary surgeon, Dr. Cataldo Doria, are often among the first to trial new equipment before or right after it becomes commercially available, and they have published numerous studies in the most prestigious medical journals in gastroenterology and surgery, as well as published numerous book chapters.

 Dr. Jason Rogart